junobuild/examples/svelte/README.md

 A collection of examples developed with SvelteKit on [Juno](https://juno.build).

-- [form](./form): a sample app that uses Juno datastore without authentication.
+- [form](./form): a sample app that uses Juno datastore and authentication.